CodeShayk/Schemio/README.md

   - In `parent` mode, the query parameter is resolved using the `request/context` parameter passed to data provider class.
   - In `child` mode, the query parameter is resolved using the `query result` of the `parent query` as stiched in the entity schema configuration.
 You could have a maximum of `5` levels of children query nestings.

-> Please Note: The above query implementation is basic and could vary with different implementations of the QueryEngine.
-Please see Query engine provider specific implementation of queries below.

 See example `CustomerQuery` implemented to run in parent mode below.
 ```
 public class CustomerQuery : BaseQuery<CustomerParameter, CustomerResult>